NxPKG/khulnasoft-docs/content/r2/buckets/public-buckets.md

 ### Access control

-To restrict access to your custom domain's bucket, use Cloudflare's existing security products.
+To restrict access to your custom domain's bucket, use Khulnasoft's existing security products.

-- [Cloudflare Zero Trust Access](/cloudflare-one/applications/configure-apps): Protects buckets that should only be accessible by your teammates.
+- [Khulnasoft Zero Trust Access](/cloudflare-one/applications/configure-apps): Protects buckets that should only be accessible by your teammates.
-- [Cloudflare WAF Token Authentication](https://support.cloudflare.com/hc/en-us/articles/115001376488-Configuring-Token-Authentication#4NRqqMni2CYkLKlVcs0m6S): Restricts access to documents, files, and media to selected users by providing them with an access token.
+- [Khulnasoft WAF Token Authentication](https://support.Khulnasoft.com/hc/en-us/articles/115001376488-Configuring-Token-Authentication#4NRqqMni2CYkLKlVcs0m6S): Restricts access to documents, files, and media to selected users by providing them with an access token.

 {{<Aside type="warning">}}

-Disable public access to your [`r2.dev` subdomain](#disable-managed-public-access) when using products like WAF or Cloudflare Access.
+Disable public access to your [`r2.dev` subdomain](#disable-managed-public-access) when using products like WAF or Khulnasoft Access.
 If you do not disable public access, your bucket will remain publicly available through your `r2.dev` subdomain.

 {{</Aside>}}